kharpsoe/python-test/_episodes/02-data-types.md

 A backslash character `\` tells Python to treat the next character like a normal character and to ignore any special meaning

 ~~~
-"She exclaimed, 'This is a quotation inside a string!''"
+"She exclaimed, 'This is a quotation inside a string!'"
 ~~~
 {: .python}